stebinsabu13/Web_development/README.md

 # Web_development
-Implementation of login and logout and handling sessions and cookies accordingly
+Implementation of login,logout and sigup of users and handling sessions and cookies accordingly The user data is stored in a mysql database